grafana/grafana/docs/sources/dashboards/assess-dashboard-usage/index.md

 ## Visualize usage insights data

-If you set up your installation to [export logs of usage insights][], we've created two dashboards to help you take advantage of this data.
+If you set up your installation to [export logs of usage insights](ref:export-logs-of-usage-insights), we've created two dashboards to help you take advantage of this data.

 1. [Usage Insights overview](/grafana/dashboards/13785) provides a top-level perspective of user activity.
 1. [Data source details](/grafana/dashboards/13786) dashboard provides a view of data source activity and health.

 You can click the previous links to download the respective dashboard JSON, then import into your Grafana installation.

-{{% docs/reference %}}
-[export logs of usage insights]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-security/export-logs"
-[export logs of usage insights]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-security/export-logs"

-[Export logs of usage insights]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-security/export-logs"
-[Export logs of usage insights]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-security/export-logs"

-[configuration]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-grafana"
-[configuration]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-grafana"

-[Grafana Enterprise]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/introduction/grafana-enterprise"
-[Grafana Enterprise]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/introduction/grafana-enterprise"
-{{% /docs/reference %}}